DVRachid/Url_Shortere/README.md

 Laravel offers built-in features such as database management, session handling, authentication, form validation, and more.
 It promotes clean and well-structured development practices.

-### Laravel Sail package

-Laravel Sail is a lightweight command-line interface (CLI) for managing development environments using Docker.
-It provides a pre-packaged Docker configuration specifically tailored for Laravel applications.
-Sail streamlines the setup process by handling the installation and configuration of the necessary services, such as a web server, database, and caching.
-It enables developers to quickly set up a consistent and portable development environment.

 ### MySQL Database